 - Run the fresh water through the machine.
 Empty the pot when it is done, and then refill the reservoir with more water.
 Run it through the brew cycle one more time before finishing.

 When you are done with these steps, you may also want to take this opportunity to clean your coffee pot with warm water and dish detergent.
 It can be a great idea to ensure that your unit is clean inside and out.

 How to Clean the Inside of a Coffee Maker with Baking Soda

 You will start by removing all of the old coffee grounds and coffee from the machine.
-Rinse the pot and the basket thoroughly to remove traces of grounds.
+Rinse the pot and the basket thoroughly to remove traces of coffee grounds.
 Add one cup of hot water to the carafe and pour in ¼ cup of baking soda, stirring until it dissolves.
 Pour this mixture into the reservoir.

 Run a full brew cycle with your baking soda mixture.
 When the cycle is complete, discard the water and thoroughly wash the carafe.
 Refill the reservoir with fresh water and run another brew cycle.

 You may need to repeat this step twice to yield the best results.
 When you are finished, the water in the carafe should be clear instead of cloudy from the baking soda.
 Repeat this process as many times as necessary to achieve this.

 How to Clean the Inside of a Keurig Coffee Maker